GraphBLAS/SuiteSparseSessions/Session2/README.md

 3. **Sparse**: Traditional CSR/CSC format
 4. **Hypersparse**: Doubly compressed format for very sparse matrices

 **Key Quote**: "I have a total of 8 formats.
-I have sparse, hypersparse, bitmap, and full, and all of these are by row or by column.
-So that's 8 formats.
-These formats are fortunate, and they sort of fit in a nice family.
-They all sort of fit together in a single family."
+I have sparse, hypersparse, bitmap, and full, and all of these are by row or by column. "

 ### Format Unification - The P-H-B-I-X Arrays [00:23:00 - 00:34:00]